Karobben/Seq-view/README.md

-# Seq-vew
+# Seq-view
-View your Sequence on the Terminal with colour
+View your Sequence on the Terminal with color

-### attatin: biopython is needed before you run the script
+### Attention: biopython is needed before you run the script

 ## Quick start